The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Details of Showing the Prevalence of False Positives in VLM Cosine Similarity Scores

+As detailed in \aref{subsubsec:lit_rev_evaluation_metrics_benchmarks_rl_metrics}, we adopted the \textbf{\emph{score}} metric from the Crafter benchmark \cite{DBLP:conf/iclr/Hafner22} for performance evaluation, as it effectively measures consistent performance across multiple subtasks in sparse reward environments.
+Unlike the \emph{maximum total rewards} metric, which does not adequately reflect consistent performance, the score metric offers a more reliable indicator of learning progress.

-\subsection{Details of Showing the Prevalence of False Positives in VLM Cosine Similarity Scores}
+\section{Details of Showing the Prevalence of False Positives in VLM Cosine Similarity Scores}

-We list the figures of reward signals from learned VLMs for different types of trajectory-instruction pairs for each individual environment.
+In this work, we have shown that the VLM-based reward models assign high rewards to manipulated trajectory-instruction pairs, indicating the prevalence of false positive rewards.
+We list the figures of reward signals from learned VLMs for different types of trajectory-instruction pairs for each individual environment --- the Montezuma, Minigrid, and Crafter environments.
 All figures show that the VLM-based reward models assign high rewards to manipulated trajectory-instruction pairs, indicating the prevalence of false positive rewards.

-\subsection{Impact of Reward Model Quality on Policy Learning Efficiency: Supplementary Experiments and Quantitative Analysis in Montezuma}